 The concept of life insurance seems fairly straightforward: if an insured person dies, a death benefit is paid out.
-However, a comprehensive and versatile use for life insurance exists, and that comes in the form of corporate tax planning.
+However, in addition to that basic premise, a comprehensive and versatile use for life insurance exists for business owners

-Hence the title of this article, a corporation can own a life insurance policy on the life of a shareholder or key employee, which comes as a surprise to many.
-To list all of the concepts and strategies that can be used with corporate-owned life insurance would result in something resembling a novel, so this article will present a brief conceptual overview and avoid delving into specifics.
-Let’s illustrate the basics in the form of a simplistic case study:
+As the title suggests, a corporation can own a life insurance policy on the life of a shareholder or key employee.
+Listing all of the concepts and strategies that you can use with corporate-owned life insurance is beyond the scope of this article; instead, I will present a brief conceptual overview and illustrate the basics in the form of a simplified case study.

 Overview

-John Doe is the sole shareholder of Doe Inc. The business has been operational and profitable for many years, building up a sizeable amount of retained earnings in the corporation.
-John has a spouse and two children, all of whom rely on the income earned in Doe Inc. Like many owner-operator businesses, Doe Inc. would struggle to survive without John.
+John Doe is the sole shareholder of Doe Inc. The business has been operational and profitable for many years, building up a sizeable amount of retained earnings.
+John has a spouse and two children, all of whom rely on the income earned in Doe Inc. Similar to many owner-operator businesses, Doe Inc. would struggle to survive without John.

 John is concerned about the following:

-- What would happen to his family if he were no longer in the picture
+1. What would happen to his family, financially-speaking, if he were no longer in the picture

 Solution

-John is approved for a participating whole life insurance policy.
+After determining a need for life insurance and long-term tax planning, John applies and is subsequently approved for a participating whole life insurance policy.
 In addition to the death benefit, this policy has an investment component, called cash value.

 Policy Owner – Doe Inc.